pandas-dev/pandas/doc/source/getting_started/comparison/includes/copies.rst

       df.replace(5, inplace=True)

-   There is an active discussion about deprecating and removing ``inplace`` and ``copy`` except for a very small subset of methods.
+   There is an active discussion about deprecating and removing ``inplace`` and ``copy`` except for a very small subset of methods (including ``replace``).
 Both keywords won't be necessary anymore in the context of Copy-on-Write.
 The proposal can be found [here](https://github.com/pandas-dev/pandas/pull/51466).